 Casino revenues are measured by the aggregate net difference between gaming wins and losses, with liabilities recognized for funds deposited by customers before gaming play occurs and for chips in the customers' possession.
-Cash discounts and other cash incentives related to casino play are recorded as a reduction to casino revenues.
-Hotel, food and beverage, entertainment and other operating revenues are recognized when services are performed.
+Cash discounts, other cash incentives and points earned by customers from the Company's loyalty programs are recorded as a reduction to casino revenues.
+Rooms, food and beverage, entertainment and other operating revenues are recognized when services are performed.
 Entertainment, retail and other revenue includes rental income, which is recognized on a time proportion basis over the lease term.
 Contingent rental income is recognized when the right to receive such rental income is established according to the lease agreements.
 Advance deposits on rooms and advance ticket sales are recorded as customer deposits until services are provided to the customer.